Comments and Collaboration

 4. Review comments, complete them, and mark them off as done or resolved.

-5. Update reviewers that Round 1 revisions are complete.
+5. Update reviewers that revisions are complete.

 Two Types of Comments: Internal and External